d| h| m| s

 Form W-2 is due to employees and the IRS by January 31 for the preceding calendar year.

 Businesses can deliver W-2 forms to employees by mail, through an online payroll portal, or via secure email systems.
-If you haven’t received your W-2 by early February, it’s important to follow up with your employer or HR team to avoid delays in your tax filing.

 When Do Businesses Have to Send W-2s to the IRS and SSA?

 Businesses also must file W-2 forms with the IRS and the Social Security Administration by January 31.
-Late or incorrect submissions can result in penalties.
-Late submissions can also hold up employees’ ability to file their tax return, which could lead to penalties and financial strain for them.
+Late or incorrect submissions can result in payroll penalties.
+Late submissions can also hold up employees' ability to file their tax return, which could lead to penalties and financial strain for them.

 What Does a W-2 Look Like?